sharmamht19/Mini-SQL-Engine/README.md

 1. **Parsing Stage**: The RDBMS initializes the process by parsing the SQL statement via syntactic and semantic parsers, ensuring syntax and semantic correctness.
 2. **Execution Stage**: The RDBMS proceeds to actualize the SQL statement utilizing executors.

 ## Features

-simpleRA facilitates a multitude of SQL commands, categorized into assignment and non-assignment statements.
-A B+ tree indexing strategy enhances the speed of range queries.
+ Mini SQL Engine facilitates a multitude of SQL commands, categorized into assignment and non-assignment statements.
+A B+ tree indexing strategy enhances the speed of range queries

 ### Assignment Statements